-A scarce, shorter 2nd Era Goodwin Granger – The Goodwin Rod.
-This R18642 is in Restored condition.
-The wraps are black & white jasper tipped gold with gold intermediates.
+An early, rather scarce 2nd Era Goodwin Granger – The Goodwin Rod.
+This R18642 was meticulously restored by Mike Clark of South Creek Ltd. The wraps are black & white jasper tipped gold with gold intermediates.
 The “A-grade Tonkin Cane” is a beautiful caramel color due to Granger’s ammonia aging process.
 The sliding band nickel silver reel seat states: “THE GOODWIN ROD” cleanly roll stamped between two incised lines at the top and “Made By / Goodwin Granger & Co. / Denver” below that.
-Steel line guides and stripper guide.
+Perfection “PAT 8-3-15” Tip Tops.
+Tungsten steel line guides.
+Original red agate stripper guide.
 Coke bottle grip with moderate ridging.
 Nickel silver ferrules.
 Original olive bag and aluminum tube with correct cap and replica label.

 The 1923 Catalog (pictured below) shows the R18642 The Goodwin Rod as one of seven Regular Fly Rod models offered that year.
 Also available were models 7630, 9043, 9050, 9652, 9653 and 9660.

 The Goodwin Granger – The Goodwin Rod was introduced in the 1923/1924 Catalog as the second-highest grade available.
 It was one of Granger’s most popular grades given it’s classic appearance and affordable price point.
 Constructed with A-Grade cane matched up from different culms, The Goodwin Rod was introduced at a moderate $30 (later reduced to $25) and was available in 7 1/2′ to 10′ lengths (3 oz. to 6.5 oz.)